Updated October 20, 2020.

 We all know romantic relationships are hard work.
 Like cars, they require regular maintenance to keep them running well.
 If there is a problem, it’s best to have it repaired right away to avoid further complications down the road.

 Often we can do some of the basic maintenance and repairs ourselves.
-Other times, despite our best efforts, we need to rely on a professional to take a look and give us a hand.
+Other times, despite our best efforts, it may be best if we considered couples therapy, where a licensed professional can take a look at our relationship and give us a hand.

 What Is Couples Therapy?

 Couples therapy is a type of psychotherapy in which a therapist with clinical experience working with couples, most often a Licensed Marriage and Family Therapist (LMFT), helps two people involved in a romantic relationship gain insight into their relationship, resolve conflict and improve relationship satisfaction utilizing a variety of therapeutic interventions.
 Although the practice of couples therapy may vary depending on the therapist’s theoretical orientation, all couples therapy tends to involve the following general elements:

 - A focus on a specific problem (i.e. sexual difficulties, Internet addiction, jealousy)

 - Active participation on the part of the therapist in treating the relationship itself, rather than each individual separately.